-The GCI is pleased to announce the 19th International Course on Stone Conservation to be held at ICCROM in Rome, April 15–July 3, 2015 and co-organized by ICCROM in cooperation with the Non-Catholic Cemetery in Rome.
+The 19th International Course on Stone Conservation to be held at ICCROM in Rome, April 15–July 3, 2015 and co-organized by ICCROM in cooperation with the Non-Catholic Cemetery in Rome.

-This is the third time that the course will take place at ICCROM providing participants direct access to its laboratories and library.
+This is the fourth time that the course will take place at ICCROM providing participants direct access to its laboratories and library.
 The course will also take advantage of the distinguished architectural heritage of Rome and its legacy of stone conservation practice.

 The 2015 course (SC15) will build upon the rich history and experiences of the previous courses and will expand to address the evolving needs of practicing conservation professionals.

 Course Description and Methodology

 In content and structure, the course has been developed to address the following topics and skills as they pertain to stone conservation:

 • conservation theory and principles